 Place a portion on a plate, topped with the remaining black pudding crumble and the crumbled goats cheese.
 Serve with some dressed salad leaves and some fresh ciabatta.

 First of all, use kitchen gloves when preparing beetroot if you don’t want your hands to get stained purple!
 If time is an issue you can use the ready cooked, ready prepared beetroot.
 As per the recipe, pureé half and cube the remaining into bite-size chunks.

 Don't use pickled beetroot, it is too acidic and will spoil the dish!

 Before you start cooking the risotto, heat the vegetable stock in a separate saucepan to a gentle simmer.
 Adding a ladleful of stock when it is hot continues the process of cooking.
 The more you add and the cooler the stock, the more it slows down the cooking process and the end result is never as good - Adding lukewarm or cold stock causes the rice kernels to crack and break.
 You will end up with a creamy mush with small rice grains instead of whole rice kernels with a creamy coating of sauce.

-- If you wish to make this as a vegetarian dish, replace the black pudding with a vegetarian black pudding which should enhance the beetroot flavour further (as beetroot extract is sometimes an ingredient).
+- If you wish to make this as a vegetarian dish, replace the black pudding with a vegetarian black pudding - as beetroot extract is sometimes an ingredient - which should enhance the beetroot flavour further.